Helping a loved one: Recognize warning signs and find support

 Weekly family and friends support meetings

-Family, friends, and chosen family
+Family, friends and chosen family

 Family means more than an official relative.
-We welcome spouses, partners, close friends, and anyone with a stake in helping the patient get better.
-Participants are encouraged to share their experiences, but no one is required to speak.
-You can simply listen and learn how to best support your loved one through the experiences of others.
+We welcome spouses, partners, close friends and anyone with a stake in helping the patient get better.

 Everyone needs a support system

 We urge each patient to have at least one person attend family group sessions as often as possible.
 For young adults between 18 and 25 who live at home, we ask that at least one parent attend.
-Decades of evidence show that patients and families do better when everyone talks, listens, and learns about treatment together.
+Decades of evidence show that patients and families do better when everyone learns about treatment together.

-When you’re ready, we’re here.
+When you’re ready, we’re here